AivGitHub/cryptocurrency/README.md

 ## Installation
 1. Run shell script "install": ```./bin/install``` from the project directory.
-2. If django not project is not installed - initialize it.
+2. If django not project is not initialized - initialize it.
+3. Add "rest_framework".
+"cryptocurrency", ""
-3. Add "rest_framework". "cryptocurrency" and "api" to INSTALLED_APPS in project settings.py:
+"api" to INSTALLED_APPS in project settings.py:
 ```
 INSTALLED_APPS = [
     ...